Sales

 The circuit designer must identify a particular impedance control trace(s).
 MacroFab must adjust the width of the trace as well as the height of the dielectric stack.
 The designer provides final approval on the proposed specifications before any manufacturing starts.

-Printed circuit boards with controlled impedance throughout require a meticulous level of accuracy in order to function correctly.
-PCB designers must specify trace impedance and tolerance required.
+Printed circuit boards with controlled impedance throughout require a meticulous level of accuracy to function correctly.
+PCB designers must specify the trace impedance and tolerance required.
 They must work with MacroFab throughout the manufacturing review process to confirm that their specifications are met.
 These requirements are usually reserved for high-end performance designs or those requiring a very tight tolerance.

-Signals that travel across multiple PCB layers using a via will see a change in impedance through the via.
-The impedance control through a via is harder to manage than through a predefined stack-up.
 For the highest sensitive traces, prioritize the routing to maintain signals on a single plane if at all possible.
-This should include moving transmit and receive components to the top or bottom layers, where the impedance control is this highest.
+This should include moving transmit and receive components to the top or bottom layers, where the impedance control is the highest.
 Using internal ground planes between PCB signal layers provides a consistent return signal path and is a good design practice to maintain controlled impedance.

 Final empirical measurements on PCB test boards can be measured via a Time Domain Reflectometry (TDR) test to determine if impedance specifications are met.
 Test equipment that measures TDR will send many pulses and observe the responses to show the impedance down the entire transmission line.
 An open, or unterminated line, will exhibit infinite impedance at the end of the trace.

-System impedance control success depends upon planning during the design phase.
-The design team must identify any critical signal paths and sensitive traces.
-Those that need to have controlled impedance should be identified early and given special routing priority.
 A dielectric material should be chosen that permits the maximum signal integrity, given the bandwidth of the signals within the circuit.
-The information for the key signals must be communicated and outlined to MacroFab in order to prepare the design for fabrication.
+The information for the key signals must be communicated and outlined to MacroFab to prepare the design for fabrication.
 The resulting success of the system will warrant this attention to detail.

 The 6 Stages of Turnkey PCB Manufacturing